Zelenskyy signs law opening committee meetings to press and public

 The law also requires the agenda to be published at least 24 hours before a meeting starts.

-This effectively returns parliament's work to the transparency standards that were in place before the Covid [pandemic] and security restrictions.
+This effectively brings the work of the parliament back to the transparency standards that were in place prior to Covid and security restrictions.
 The same rules will also apply to local authorities."

-Background: On 14 January, the Verkhovna Rada endorsed bill No. 11321, which provides for opening parliamentary committee meetings to journalists, media and representatives of civic organisations.
+Background: On 14 January, the Verkhovna Rada voted in favour of bill No. 11321, which provides for parliamentary committee meetings to be made open to journalists, media workers and representatives of civic organisations.

 Support Ukrainska Pravda on Patreon!